Giallustio/HeartsAndMinds/docs/Add-vehicle-or-boat-to-H&M-system.md

 ### 2: Add respawn to vehicle or boat

 You can add a new vehicle/boat to respawn system by:
-- Sync it to the module with the comment "Sync all respawnable vehicles to this logic"
-- OR add in the init field: `this call btc_veh_fnc_addRespawnableFromSQM;`
+- Drag and drop them to [EDEN layers](https://community.bistudio.com/wiki/Eden_Editor:_Layer) named "btc_veh_respawnable".

-Note: you can tweak respawn time here: [/core/init_server.sqf L48](https://github.com/Vdauphin/HeartsAndMinds/blob/master/%3DBTC%3Dco%4030_Hearts_and_Minds.Altis/core/init_server.sqf#L48) by changing 30s to what you want.
+Note: you can tweak respawn time here: [/core/init_server.sqf L50](https://github.com/Vdauphin/HeartsAndMinds/blob/master/%3DBTC%3Dco%4030_Hearts_and_Minds.Altis/core/init_server.sqf#L48) by changing 30s to what you want.